bluz71/bluz71.github.io/_posts/2017-11-12-sensible-computing-security-tips.md

 * iOS platforms, iPhones and iPads, encrypt data by default.
 But the encryption will only be effective once a PIN has been enabled.

-* Modern Android phones encrypt by default whilst most older Android phones do not.
+* Modern Android phones encrypt by default whilst older Android phones do not.
   Old Android phones are insecure, hence it is recommended to upgrade to a modern Android device such as a Google Pixel phone.
 Please also set a strong PIN code.

 * Modern NASs, such as QNAP and Synology devices, also provide encryption capabilities.
-If a NAS is used to store confidential information, such as financial details or family photos, then it is recommended to setup encrypted shares.
+If a NAS is used to store confidential information, such as financial details or family photos, then it is recommended to set up encrypted shares.
 Just be aware you will need to log into the management interface to unlock a share each time the NAS is started or rebooted; a very minor inconvenience.